aimms/documentation/pro/pro-delegate-adv.rst

 .. code::

-    if pro::DelegateToServer( completionCallback: ’procedureAfterServerFinished’ ) then
+    if pro::DelegateToServer( completionCallback: 'procedureAfterServerFinished' ) then
         return 1 ;
     endif ;